-Many jurisdictions have found ways to successfully manage individuals who specifically screen as vulnerable to sexual abuse within general population housing units.
+Some jurisdictions have found ways to successfully manage individuals who specifically screen as vulnerable to sexual abuse within general population housing units.
 Jurisdictions that do this effectively have three major characteristics in common.
 First, they emphasize the importance of a strong screening and rescreening process administered by trained staff and monitored by high-level supervisors.
 Second, they manage and deploy their existing staff resources to keep vulnerable inmates safe.
 Third, all decisions are made on a case-by-case basis.
-The Wyoming Department of Corrections (WYDOC), the Oregon Department of Corrections (ODOC), the Washington Department of Corrections (WADOC), and the New Mexico Corrections Department (NMCD) offer instructive examples of how correctional agencies can protect the safety of vulnerable inmates in general population settings.
+This guide offers instructive examples from several jurisdictions whose correctional agencies have found ways to protect the safety of vulnerable inmates in general population settings.